imp-erial/proposals/core/alignment.md

 ## Summary

-The goal of alignment seems to primarily be about have some number of LSBs be 0.
+The goal of alignment seems to primarily be about having some number of LSBs be 0.
 Not totally sure where the performance benefits come in on this, but seems to be something with how it goes over the bus.

 Aligned elements may not cross byte or bit boundaries unnecessarily.
 For instance `[string{size:5}, number{size:4}]` if this is self-aligned in a 32-bit architecture, the first element has to cross the boundary but the second does not, thus in order to prevent the second from crossing the boundary unnecessarily, 3 padding bytes are inserted between the two.
 Though this example is about self-aligned systems, the existence of a boundary seems to be critical in all strategies.
 Most of the strategy, then, seems to be about inferring this value.
 Likely, then, most of the configuration for alignment should be around how to find it.
 There can also be other boundaries, like banks.